arturskrzydlo/market-checkout/README.md

  ## 4. Assumptions - what checkout component do ##

  Checkout component is REST component which handle simple market checkout operations.
-By market I mean physical market like Tesco for instance.
+By market I mean real market like Tesco for instance.
 I was trying to imagine simple scenario, when new customer is processed.
 Such scenario consists of few steps.

  - new receipt is created/opened